[Alex Stone - Waiheke Weekender - 10 Jan 2019]

 We’re happy to have you with us on this electrifying mission.

-Local enthusiasts arrange events throughout the year but the two big annual events are the Great EV Road trip and International Drive Electric week.
+Local enthusiasts arrange events throughout the year but the two big annual events are the Leading The Charge EV Road trip and International Drive Electric week.
 Organised with support of many sponsors and of course the community of enthusiasts.

-Check out the info page for the 2019 Great EV Road trip here.
+Check out the info page for the 2020 #LeadingTheCharge EV Road Tour here.

 Leading The Charge is a project of the Better NZ Trust, whose vision is to create environmental, financial and health benefits for all New Zealanders through education, and assisting in the adoption of zero carbon renewable energy technologies.